by Joanne Moyer

 Living without a car also limits what I purchase.
 Getting to stores can be a hassle, especially as more shopping areas are concentrated in box store jungles at the edges of towns.
 Unless I really need something, shopping is often too much of a bother to bother.
 Furthermore, anything I purchase needs to be carried home on my back, my bicycle or in my little shopping cart.
 This all makes shopping a much more intentional affair.
 Large purchases require planning and requesting the help of a friend with a car.
 I have also carried a surprising range of items on my bicycle, from a small ironing board to a shoe rack to a garden hoe.
 I’m working up to a goat!

 A slower pace of life

-Finally, living with a car inevitably forces me to slow down.
+Finally, living without a car inevitably forces me to slow down.
 We live in a fast paced world where we are always supposed to be doing and being and getting more.
 The quick and convenient travel provided by a car makes it possible to participate in this fast pace.
 Other modes of transportation take longer, and this means that I can’t do quite as many things and the pace of my life is slower.

 There are also many challenges to living without a car.
 Few cities in North America are geared toward car free living, and both infrastructure and services are lacking.
 Transit systems, bicycle routes, secure bicycle storage and even sidewalks often leave much to be desired.
 Car culture is also so prominent that many motorists don’t understand how to share the road well with cyclists or even pedestrians.
 It can also be a challenge to fit my lifestyle into that of my car-driving family or friends, and I miss opportunities to get out of the city and enjoy the wilderness.